Fghurayri/portfolio/src/routes/posts/should-you-care-about-coverage/index.md

 To start, the session leader draws a timeline from **idea** to **production**.
 Then, they ask the team to name every _testing_ activity and _who_ should perform it by filling up the three differently-colored sticky notes according to the following rules:

-- Purple - This type of testing is in our test strategy.
-We are doing it
+- Purple - This type of testing is in our test strategy and we are doing it
-- Pink - This type of testing is in our test strategy. **But** we are not doing it
+- Pink - This type of testing is in our test strategy **but we are not doing it**
 - Yellow - This type of testing **is not in our test strategy** but should be

 ![Workshop to uncover the different ideas behind testing](https://res.cloudinary.com/fghurayri/image/upload/v1627241366/faisal.sh/should-you-care-about-coverage/workshop.png)